Kaio-Olimpio/GP_EC_Biomass_Sorghum/README.md

-# Prediction of biomass sorghum hybrids using environmental covariates-enriched genomic combining ability models in tropical environments
+# Prediction of biomass sorghum hybrids using environmental covariate-enriched genomic combining ability models in tropical environments

 ## The following files contains: